juanfonsecaLS1/MW-rapid-cut-through/README.md

 real-world scenario, this data might come from more detailed datasets like Ordnance Survey MasterMap Highways Network or OpenStreetMap (OSM).
 For this example, we’ll use a simplified set of speeds.
-We also define speeds for congested conditions, assuming a reduction of 10 mph for Motorways, A roads, and B roads.
+We also define speeds for congested conditions, **assuming a reduction of 10 mph for Motorways, A roads, and B roads**.
+Similarly, congested speeds might be available from different sources and might produce better results.
 These speeds are converted to meters per second, which is a common unit for network analysis calculations.

 ``` r
 custom_wp <- tibble(